AndriiKot/SQL_SELECT_Mastery/lessons/_001_lesson/README.md

     actor;
 ```

-2. Retrieve all columns from the 'actor' table without using the column names.
+2. Get all columns from the 'actor' table without using the column names.

 ```sql
 SELECT